 Lenox: Tanglewood and The Mount

-The lives and times of the Gilded Age elite were well chronicled by Edith Wharton, who lived in Lenox for many years in a 42-room house she designed and built for herself called The Mount (413/551-5111, daily in summer only, $18 adults).
-Recently restored and set in three acres of Italianate gardens, The Mount is just south of central Lenox, well signed off Plunkett Street.
+The lives and times of the Gilded Age elite were well chronicled by Edith Wharton, who lived in Lenox for many years in a 42-room house she designed and built for herself called The Mount (413/551-5111, daily summer only, $20 adults).
+Set on 3 ac (1.2 ha) of Italianate gardens and recently restored, The Mount is just south of central Lenox, well signed off Plunkett Street.
 Wharton, who considered herself better at gardening than writing, was the first woman to win a Pulitzer Prize in the novel category (for her 1920 The Age of Innocence).
 She drew upon local people and incidents in many of her works, including two of her most famous: The House of Mirth and Ethan Frome.

-The Berkshires’ annual influx of cosmopolitan concert-goers affects everything in southwestern Massachusetts, most obviously the local restaurants, half of which cater to seasonal immigrants from Boston and New York.
-Try the eclectic (and not too expensive) menu at the tiny but highly regarded “locavore” Nudel Restaurant (37 Church St., 413/551-7183), where the sometimes-exotic tastes from the kitchen come from locally sourced ingredients.
+The Berkshires’ annual influx of cosmopolitan concertgoers affects everything in southwestern Massachusetts, most obviously the local restaurants, half of which cater to seasonal immigrants from Boston and New York.
+Try the eclectic menu at the tiny but highly regarded “locavore” Nudel Restaurant (37 Church St., 413/551-7183), where the sometimes-exotic tastes from the kitchen come from locally sourced ingredients.
 Many other contenders for the town’s gourmet dining crown lie within the same two-block area.

 Along with its many good restaurants, Lenox brims with more than 20 handsome B&B inns, all attractively situated amid wide lawns and gardens.
-Try the historic and very cozy Birchwood Inn (7 Hubbard St., 413/637-2600, $199 and up), opposite the Church on the Hill, or the Brook Farm Inn (15 Hawthorne St., 413/637-3013, $225 and up), which offers more than 700 volumes of poetry in the library, poetry on audiotape, poetry readings on Saturday, and poems du jour for perusal before breakfast.
-Another popular option, right at the center of Lenox, is the always charming Village Inn (16 Church St., 413/637-0020, $120 and up), built in 1771 and featuring clean, comfortable rooms and a very good restaurant.
+Try the historic and cozy Birchwood Inn (7 Hubbard St., 413/637-2600, $199 and up), opposite the Church on the Hill, or the Brook Farm Inn (15 Hawthorne St., 413/637-3013, $179 and up), which offers more than 700 volumes of poetry in the library, poetry readings on Saturday, and poems du jour for perusal before breakfast.
+Another popular option, right at the center of Lenox, is the charming Church Street Inn (16 Church St., 413/881-4139), built in 1771.